seadonk/rpiZeroSetup/README.md

   https://www.npmjs.com/package/pm2
 * install pm2 globally (use `npm` if you didn't install yarn)
   * `sudo yarn global add pm2`
-* install typescript for pm2
+* install typescript for pm2 (#optional if you want pm2 to run typescript files, but not recommended for production)
   * `sudo pm2 install typescript`
 * verify installation
   * `pm2 -v`